alphagov/government-service-design-manual/service-manual/agile/features-of-agile.md

 * agree some of the design principles (technical, product, interaction, content)
 * prepare the product backlog for the first sprint

-While there are other agile methodologies that don’t rely on sprinting, such as [Kanban](http://en.wikipedia.org/wiki/Kanban_(development)), it’s common for teams to start with scrum and sprint.
+While there are other agile methodologies that don’t rely on sprinting, such as [Kanban](http://en.wikipedia.org/wiki/Kanban_(development)), it’s common for teams to start with Seams.
+Some people want to dig deep and question every story; others want to keep moving and don’t want to go into detail.
+Persevere!

 ## Standard meetings